 The death of a saint is precious in the sight of Christ.
 He makes no mistakes concerning the time ordained for each of us to lay down his cross and go to be with Him in glory.

-Thine eyes did see my substance, yet being unperfect; and in thy book all my members [all the days of my life] were written, which in continuance were fashioned, when as yet there was none of them.
+Your eyes saw my substance, being yet unformed.
+And in your book they all were written, the days fashioned for me, when as yet there were none of them.
 (Psalms 139:16)

 The one thought that mars our joy is the grief our homecoming will bring to our loved ones on the earth.
 We shall find later on in Chapter 17 that Jesus was concerned about those disciples whom He had kept so diligently and now had to leave for a season.